Nujoomvyshamnazar/scriptassist-nestjs-exercise/README.md

 ---

-## License

-MIT License - See LICENSE file for details

----

-## Contact

-For questions or feedback, please open an issue in the repository.

----

 ## Acknowledgments

 This project demonstrates production-ready practices for building scalable, secure, and maintainable NestJS applications.
 The implementation addresses real-world challenges in distributed systems, performance optimization, and security hardening.